UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 ### Introduction

 Cryptoverse is a web app I built as my final project for the course CS 484 - Secure Web Application Development instructed by prof. [Chris Fulton](https://www.linkedin.com/in/christopher-fulton-5a053a17).
 It displays information about the top 100 cryptocurrencies in a card layout.
-It is dynamic and responsive to all screen sizes.
-It also has a very dyanic This is the link to the web app: [Cryptoverse](https://cryptoversefront.herokuapp.com).
+This is the link to the web app: [Cryptoverse](https://cryptoversefront.herokuapp.com).
 Some notable features include:

+- Built using a microservices-based architecture.
+Frontend and backend are hosted as two separate containers and they send information back and forth via RESTful APIs.
 - Dynamic and responsive to all screen sizes.
 - Search bar that filters content dynamically.
 - Sessions are sent back and forth between the frontend and backend.
 They are stashed in the database for a persistent store.
 - Forgot password page uses Nodemailer to send an OTP to verify the user.
-- Uses CI/CD pipeline built using Github Actions
+- Uses CI/CD pipeline built using Github Actions.
-- Plots the price change in the last 24 hours on a graph
+- Plots the price change in the last 24 hours on a graph.

 ### Github Actions - CI/CD Pipeline